Teaching Students to Question the Machine: An AI Literacy Intervention Improves Students' Regulation of LLM Use in a

 The study was conducted in one French middle school during regular class hours.
+Because the intervention was implemented within existing school schedules, individual random assignment was not feasible.
+Students were assigned to the intervention or control condition at the class level according to timetable availability.
+Both groups were drawn from the same school and were tested during the same period.

-A total of 162 students (grades 8 and 9; typical age range 13–15 years) initially participated.
-Due to end-of-year constraints, 27 students who attended the workshop were absent during the test phase and were excluded.
-An additional 19 students did not complete all exercises and were also excluded.
-The final sample therefore comprised 116 students, divided into a control group (n = 40; 24 grade 8, 16 grade 9; 60\% vs. 40\%) and an intervention group (n = 76; 50 grade 8, 26 grade 9; 66\% vs. 34\%).
-We did not collect gender or race/ethnicity due to data-anonymization and feasibility constraints in a school context; consequently, we cannot test differential effects across demographic groups and generalizability beyond this context remains to be established.
-Both groups were drawn from the same school and tested during the same period.
+A total of 162 students in grades 8 and 9 (typical age range 13--15 years) initially participated.
+Due to end-of-year scheduling constraints, 27 students who attended the workshop were absent during the test phase and were excluded from the main analyses.
+An additional 19 students were excluded because they did not complete all six exercises.
+The final sample comprised 116 students: 40 in the control group (24 grade 8, 16 grade 9) and 76 in the intervention group (50 grade 8, 26 grade 9).
+The unequal group sizes reflect the use of intact classes and differences in attendance across the workshop and test sessions.

-Within the intervention group, four students provided inconsistent identifiers between the pre- and post-intervention GenAI questionnaires.
-These students were retained for all main behavioral analyses, but excluded from questionnaire pre--post comparisons.
-Accordingly, questionnaire analyses were conducted on n = 40 control students and n = 72 intervention students.
+Within the intervention group, two students provided inconsistent identifiers between the pre- and post-intervention GenAI questionnaires.
+These students were retained for the main behavioral and task-performance analyses, but excluded from pre--post questionnaire analyses.
+Accordingly, questionnaire analyses were conducted on $n=40$ control students and $n=74$ intervention students.